menu

 Overview

 Somerville is a tiny town located in the state of Ohio.
 With a population of 258 people and just one neighborhood, Somerville is the 757th largest community in Ohio.
-Somerville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Somerville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Somerville real estate is some of the most expensive in Ohio, although Somerville house values don't compare to the most expensive real estate in the U.S.